Saddlesore Galactica: Meta-references

 The episode is heavily self-referential and contains a number of meta-references.
 When the Simpsons take Duncan home from the fair, Comic Book Guy points out to the Simpsons that they have already taken in a horse as a pet (as seen in "Lisa's Pony"), and that "the expense forced Homer to work at the Kwik-E-Mart, with hilarious consequences."
 In another scene later in the episode, when Lisa points out to Marge that Marge is showing signs of gambling problems, Comic Book Guy shows up again wearing a T-shirt that says "Worst Episode Ever" and tells Lisa: "Hey, I'm watching you!"
-This refers to the fact that Marge's gambling problems have already been explored in the episode "$pringfield".
+This refers to the fact that Marge's gambling problems have already been explored in the episode "$pringfield (or, How I Learned to Stop Worrying and Love Legalized Gambling)".

 Jonathan Gray analyzed the self-referentiality in The Simpsons in his 2006 book Watching with The Simpsons: Television, Parody, and Intertextuality, writing that "Sitcoms constantly 'reset' themselves, living in [...] an 'existential circle' in which nothing really changes, and every episode starts more or less where the last one started; and The Simpsons frequently plays with this sitcom clock, and with the amnesia of sitcom memory.
 The family members often forget important events in their 'history' [...]".
 Gray noted that in "Saddlesore Galactica", "the action continues as normal, as sitcom memory (or lack thereof) is pointed out but comically not acted upon.
 Thus, where David Grote [author of The End of Comedy: The Sit-Com and the Comedic Tradition] (1983: 67) notes that sitcom episodes 'live in a kind of time-warp without any reference to the other episodes,' producing a situation whereby everything 'remains inviolate and undisturbed, no matter what transitory events may occur' (1983: 59), The Simpsons comically reflects upon this."

+Cultural references

+The episode's title is a reference to Battlestar Galactica.
+The subjects of horse diving and equine place-kicking were both tackled in the Disney films Wild Hearts Can't Be Broken and Gus, respectively.
+The jockeys' underground lair borrows many elements from Munchkinland in The Wizard Of Oz and the Oompa Loompas in Willy Wonka and the Chocolate Factory.
+At the fair, Bachman–Turner Overdrive perform perform parts of their songs Takin' Care of Business and You Ain't Seen Nothing Yet.
+The Springfield Elementary Band performs James Brown's Living In America.